skip to content

 Equinor has set ambitious targets and aim to succeed through developing industrial value chains in emerging markets for both CCS and low carbon hydrogen.
 We will build on our competitive advantages, using technology and innovation at scale to accelerate growth, improvements, and value creation.
-Northwest European markets, including The Netherlands, Germany, Belgium and France, are a key strategic market where we aim to take an architect role, shaping policy and demand in the short term.
+Northwest European markets, including The Netherlands, Germany, Belgium and France, are strategic markets where we aim to take an architect role, shaping policy and demand in the short term.

 H2BE - Paving the way for large scale hydrogen production and local decarbonization.